Werner von Fritsch: Weimar rule

-During the interwar period, Fritsch served in the Weimar Republic's Armed Forces (Reichswehr).
-In 1924, Fritsch wrote a letter to Joachim von Stülpnagel where he expressed his hatred of democracy and his hope that General Hans von Seeckt would carry out a putsch to establish a military dictatorship.
-Fritsch declared he was totally opposed to seeing another "black, red and gold cur" as Chancellor (a reference to the colours of the Weimar Republic's flag) and wrote that he believed that Germany was being ruined by "the propaganda of the Jewish papers".
-Fritsch ended his letter with a list of all whom he hated: For in the last resort Ebert, pacifists, Jews, democrats, black, red, and gold, and the French, and these women, and the whores, and the like, all cunts with the only exception of mother, these females, I tell you, are all the same thing, namely the people who want to destroy Germany.
+During the interwar period, Fritsch served in the Weimar Republic's armed forces.
+In 1924, Fritsch wrote a letter to Joachim von Stülpnagel where he expressed his hatred of democracy and his hope that General Hans von Seeckt would carry out a to establish a military dictatorship.
+Fritsch declared he was totally opposed to seeing another "black, red and gold cur" as chancellor (a reference to the colours of the Weimar Republic's flag) and wrote that he believed that Germany was being ruined by "the propaganda of the Jewish papers".
+Fritsch ended his letter with a list of all whom he hated:

+For in the last resort Ebert, pacifists, Jews, democrats, black, red, and gold, and the French, and these women, and the whores, and the like, all cunts with the only exception of mother, these females, I tell you, are all the same thing, namely the people who want to destroy Germany.
 There may be small differences, but in the end it all amounts to the same.
 We can trust only ourselves.
-Trustworthyness, Truth & love only there is among us, German Men.
-Prösterchen, prostata!
+Trustworthyness, Truth & love only there is among us, German Men. !

-The German historian Wolfram Wette wrote that Fritsch had come close to high treason with his letter, as he had taken the Reichswehreid oath to defend democracy, and in calling for a putsch to destroy the democracy that Fritsch had pledged to defend was an act of "extreme disloyalty to the republic to which he had sworn an oath".
+The German historian Wolfram Wette wrote that Fritsch had come close to high treason with his letter, as he had taken the oath to defend democracy, and in calling for a to destroy the democracy that Fritsch had pledged to defend was an act of "extreme disloyalty to the republic to which he had sworn an oath".